Fran6-Dev/Fran6-Dev/README.md

 ### Nice to meet you ! 👋

-My name is Francis and i'm a front end developper 😁
+My name is Francis and i'm a front end developer 😁

 # Background 📚